Connect with others who understand.

 Talk to Your Doctor

-Your spinal cord carries messages between your brain and body that help you move and function.
-The three parts of your spinal column — cervical, thoracic, and lumbar — literally hold you up.
-If you experience back pain, joint pain, or any other pain or discomfort that could be connected to your spine or back, seek medical advice from a health care professional.
+If you’re living with back pain or any discomfort related to your spine, it’s important to talk to a healthcare professional.
+Your spinal cord carries messages between your brain and body, enabling you to move and function.
+The spinal column is made of three parts: the cervical, thoracic, and lumbar regions, all of which are critical to supporting your body.
+If you experience any back pain, joint pain, or any other pain or discomfort in these areas, you should seek medical advice from a healthcare professional.

-To determine the source of your pain, your doctor might recommend blood tests, X-rays, magnetic resonance imaging (MRI), or other diagnostic tests.
-Depending on the results, they might prescribe corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), or immunosuppressive drugs to ease your symptoms and reduce inflammation, or they may recommend physical therapy to strengthen your muscles and increase your range of motion.
-If you do not get relief, schedule a follow-up to discuss other options.
+To pinpoint the source of your pain, your doctor might recommend various tests, including blood tests, X-rays, or magnetic resonance imaging (MRI).
+Depending on the results, treatment options could include corticosteroids to reduce inflammation, nonsteroidal anti-inflammatory drugs (NSAIDs) to manage pain, or immunosuppressive drugs to ease your symptoms and reduce inflammation.
+Your doctor might also recommend physical therapy to strengthen your muscles and increase your range of motion.
+If your symptoms persist, schedule a follow-up to discuss other options.

 Talk With Others Who Understand

-Do you have lupus and degenerative disc disease?
-Share your experience in the comments below.
+Are you living with lupus and degenerative disc disease?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member